signalpoint/angular-drupal/README.md

 ```

 # DISCLAIMER
-I, `Tyler Frankenstein`, admit I am very much a *n00b* when it comes to Angular
+I, `Tyler Frankenstein`, admit I am *n00b* when it comes to AngularJS.
+Writing
-JS.
-The way this module is currently written is by no means the *Angular* way to
-do it.
-Writing this module is my gateway into learning Angular.
-This module has
+this module was my gateway into learning AngularJS.
+This module has unit test
-unit test coverage to maintain quality.
-I very much welcome comments, criticisms
+coverage to maintain quality.
+I welcome comments, criticisms and pull requests.
-and contributions for this project.

 Thank you!